 But I don’t want the government to take my home!

 This is the biggest misconception of these loans.
 The government won’t just “take” your home.
 Yes, it’s a government loan, but so is any loan.
 Fannie, Freddie, FHA, VA….it’s all the same.
 So long as you’re living in the home, the home is yours.
 Now if you try to move to another home and rent out the Reverse Mortgage home, yes…your home will be sold…BUT….it’s not like this happens overnight without your knowledge—leaving you with nothing.
 You own the home.
 If you want to sell it—go right ahead.
 You’ll be paying off the loan (just as you would any other loan) and you’ll keep any proceeds left over.
 It’s discouraged to do a Reverse Mortgage loan only to turn around and sell it only because it’s a more expensive loan to have (but you’ll have all of the figures LONG before you sign any documents).
 The point of this, is that you CAN sell it—it’s your home!
 The government wont “take” it.
 If you move from it, they will step in and begin the process to sell it.
-When the last remaining original spouse passes away, that spouse can still leave the home to family or friends (or whomever they wish).
-The airs can enjoy the home for 1 year.
+When the last remaining original spouse passes away, that spouse can still leave the home to a beneficiary, which they can utilize the first year to sort through effects.
 After a year, the bank will step in and assign a real estate agent to list the home for sale.
-Once the home is sold, the bank loan will be paid off and if there are any remaining proceeds, it will be sent to the air(s).
-If the economy has hit rock bottom, and the home loan payoff is $250,000 and the home is only worth $200,000, then the airs may enjoy the home for a year and once it’s sold they will walk away.
+Once the home is sold, the bank loan will be paid off and if there are any remaining proceeds, it will be sent to the beneficiary(s).
+If, for example, the economy has declined into a low and the home loan payoff is $250,000 and the home is only worth $200,000; then the beneficiary may utilize the first year, then once it’s sold they will walk away.
 They will not be billed for the difference.

 How does the loan work?